jieezhong/jieezhong.github.io/_pages/research.md

 ## WORK IN PROGRESS

-The Impact of Principal, Teacher, and Student Ethnic Match: Evidence from Grade Promotion Decisions (Joint with Kendall J. Kennedy and Simon ter Meulen)
+The Impact of Principal, Teacher, and Student Race Match: Evidence from Grade Promotion Decisions (Joint with Kendall J. Kennedy and Simon ter Meulen)

 The Effects of Free Pre-Kindergarten Education (Joint with Maya Mikdash)